 A year later I went on a French excursion to New Caledonia.
 The only phrase in French I knew was ‘Bonjour?
 Est-ce Philip Ladau?’

-The thing I remember most about that trip is Matthew Wall dropping snails from the top of the lighthouse on Amédée Island and the deadly coral snakes slithering along the beach.
+The thing I remember most about that trip is Matthew Wall dropping snails from the top of the lighthouse on Amédée Island and the teachers trying to keep us away from the deadly coral snakes slithering along the beach.

 To be continued …